-I hope you'll devour and internalize Ralph Winter's wonderful encapsulation of missions history in his second 5 epochs of redemption history.
-All of you are reading that chapter.
+I hope you'll devour and internalize Ralph Winter's wonderful encapsulation of world missions history in his 5 epochs of redemption history.
 Make this oversimplified historical summary the one thing that you take away from this week's study:

 The March 17 celebration of St. Patrick's Day shouldn't be about leprechauns and green beer and rainbows with pots of gold.

 His use of the 3-leaf clover to illustrate the Trinity to a pagan tribal chieftain forever tied Patrick and Ireland to the shamrock.
-Sadly, the shamrock that's sometimes used for decorating on St. Patrick's day is the four-leaf kind.
+Sadly, the shamrock that's sometimes used in decorating for St. Patrick's Day is the four-leaf kind.

 Next time March 17 rolls around and you see leprechauns, pots of gold and 4-leaf clovers, think how disgusted Patrick would be at what we've made of his life.

 "Patrick saw God's fingerprint in the three-leafed clover and used the three-leaf clover to try to explain the Trinity to the Irish.
 Patrick not only saw God's fingerprint, he become God's fingerprint through the life he lived and the people he influenced." -- Vernoica Roesley, Northwest Nazarene University grad student

 Another of my heroes of that period is Boniface who dared to march in a German forest one day and defy the pagan gods by chopping down a huge sacred oak tree.
 In a further act of defiance, this missionary to some of my ancestors used wood from that fallen tree to build a chapel.